Siniša Mali plagiarism scandal

-The doctorate of Mali was one in the series of Serbian education-related scandals since 2014, regarding dubious diplomas, master's degrees and doctorates of the high-profile public persons, mainly politicians (Tomislav Nikolić, Nebojša Stefanović, Mića Jovanović, Jorgovanka Tabaković, Aleksandar Martinović, Igor Bečić, Aleksandar Šapić, Jelena Trivan, Aleksandar Vulin, Aleksandar Antić, Zoran Đorđević).
-Mali's doctorate was the first annulled by the university itself (Jovanović's doctorate was declared non-existing earlier, in 2014, but it was done by Srđan Verbić, Minister of Education at the time).
-On 11 March 2015 European Parliament expressed concerns that neither academia nor political institutions deal with the problem of plagiarism.
-In 2018, membership of the National Entity for Accreditation and Quality Assurance in Higher Education of Serbia (NAT) in the European Association for Quality Assurance in Higher Education was reduced from full membership to the adjoining member.
+The doctorate of Mali was one in a series of Serbian education-related scandals since 2014 regarding dubious academic qualifications, mostly those held by politician.
+Mali's doctorate was the first to be annulled by the university itself On 11 March 2015, the European Parliament expressed concerns that neither academia nor political institutions were properly dealing with plagiarism.
+In 2018, the National Entity for Accreditation and Quality Assurance in Higher Education of Serbia (NAT) was reduced to an associate member of the European Association for Quality Assurance in Higher Education.